pocomane/brewed-in-the-apocalypse/bita.md

 predetermined track, unless it is temporary, just to close some matter already almost done.

-Moreover, early in the first session (but for some ambientations these can extend to the whole game), the scenarist should also juggle two additional, sometimes conflicting, responsibilities:
+Moreover, early in the first session (but for some setting these can extend to the whole game), the scenarist should also juggle two additional, sometimes conflicting, responsibilities: